7 Blood Tests Before ADHD Medication (Every Parent Should Request)

 Iron is essential for dopamine synthesis, the neurotransmitter responsible for focus, motivation, and executive function.

-When iron levels are low, the brain simply can not produce enough dopamine to maintain attention.
+When iron levels are low, the brain may reduce dopamine availability to maintain attention.
 This effect can also influence sleep and overall energy levels.

 Symptoms may include: